Helen Worth

-Helen Worth (born Cathryn Helen Wigglesworth; 7 January 1951) is a British actress.
-She is best known for portraying the role of Gail Platt in the ITV soap opera Coronation Street for 50 years from 1974 to 2024.
+Helen Worth (born Cathryn Helen Wigglesworth; 7 January 1951) is a retired British actress.
+She is best known for playing Gail Platt in the ITV soap opera Coronation Street for 50 years from 1974 to 2024 (with a guest appearance in 2025).
 In 2014, she received the British Soap Award for Outstanding Achievement.
 Worth was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to drama.

 Early life

 Worth was born to Alfred and Gladys Wigglesworth in Ossett and grew up in Morecambe, Lancashire.
 She was brought up in a middle-class family and attended private school.
 Her mother was killed in a hit-and-run road accident in 1971.

 Career

 After graduating from drama school, Worth worked in repertory theatre, which included a year with the BBC Radio repertory company.
-It was during her stage debut as Brigitta in The Sound of Music that she shortened her name following concerns from the show's leading stars that her birth name would be too prominent on the billing.
+It was during her stage debut as Brigitta in The Sound of Music that she shortened her name, following concerns from the show's stars that her birth name would be too prominent on the billing.

+She played Maisie, under her real name Helen Wigglesworth, in “By the Book”, a 1963 episode of Z Cars.

 She had uncredited bit-parts in the films Oliver!
 (1968) and The Prime of Miss Jean Brodie (1969), and appeared on television in the Doctor Who serial Colony in Space (1971), The Doctors, Helen: A Woman of Today (1973), Within These Walls (1974) and The Carnforth Practice (1974).

 Worth joined Coronation Street in 1974.
 She initially stated that she did not plan to leave the series, was happy with her character Gail's never-ending drama and that it was a job she loved.
 In an interview with GMTV in January 2010, Worth said she loved Gail's storylines and praised the writers for giving her some strong plots over the years, which she hoped would continue.
 On 9 June 2014, a one-off special about Worth, Gail & Me, aired on ITV.
 The 30-minute documentary celebrated Worth's 40 years as Gail.
 In June 2024, ITV announced that Worth had decided to leave Coronation Street after 50 years, with Gail set to make her departure from the soap later in the year.
 Following speculation regarding Gail's exit storyline, ITV bosses confirmed that she would have a "happy ending".
 Her last appearance aired on Christmas Day 2024.
+On 2 January 2025, Coronation Street series producer Iain MacLeod announced that he had a conversation with Worth, where she said that "there might be times in my future when I'll come back", adding that she would reprise her role if there is a big storyline involving the Platt family.
+On 20 November 2025, it was announced that Worth would make a guest appearance in a Christmas Day 2025 episode of Coronation Street.